gookarthik/Hii/README.md

 --
 -  In STS, Click on File in menu bar, click on import then in Maven Projects, click on Existing Maven Projects.
 Click on Next.
 Pop-up 	window appears, Click on browse and search the path of bulk-api-v2 project and finally finish

+	To Run Bulk-api-v2 Project
+	--

+	- Right Click on bulk-api-v2 then Click Run AS and Run on Server, a pop-up window opens
+	- Select Pivotal or Apache Tomcat Server then Finish
+	- Output is shown in console output with local url http://localhost:8080/bulk-data-api/

 	Client Registration
 	--